Garnishment Time Limits in Florida

 Extension to Twelve Months

-The creditor has one opportunity to extend the writ for an additional six months, bringing the maximum total duration to twelve months.
-To obtain the extension, the creditor must serve a notice of extension on both the garnishee (the bank) and the defendant (the debtor) and must file a certification of service in the underlying proceeding.
+The creditor has one opportunity to extend the writ by an additional six months, for a maximum total of twelve months.
+Extending requires two steps: serving a notice of extension on both the bank and the debtor, and filing a certification of that service with the court.

 Litigation Does Not Toll the Clock

-A common misconception is that the six-month deadline pauses or extends when the garnishment case involves active litigation.
-It does not.
-If the debtor files a Claim of Exemption, the creditor objects, and the court schedules a hearing that takes months to resolve, the six-month clock continues running throughout the process.
+The six-month deadline does not pause when the garnishment case involves active litigation.
+If the debtor files a Claim of Exemption, the creditor objects, and the court schedules a hearing that takes months to resolve, the clock keeps running throughout.

-A federal court in the Middle District of Florida addressed this issue directly when a creditor filed its motion for final judgment more than a year after the writ was issued.
-The court denied the motion and held that the writ had automatically dissolved under § 77.07(5).
-The creditor argued that the delay was caused by the procedural requirements of the case, but the court applied the statute as written without exception.
+A federal court in the Middle District of Florida denied a creditor’s motion for final judgment filed more than a year after the writ was issued.
+The creditor argued that procedural requirements caused the delay.
+The court applied the statute as written and held that the writ had dissolved under § 77.07(5).

-This means a creditor facing an exemption dispute must manage two parallel tracks simultaneously: litigating the exemption issues and ensuring that a motion for final judgment is filed within six months (or twelve months if properly extended).
-Failing to do so means the entire garnishment effort was wasted, and the creditor must start over with a new writ if the underlying judgment is still enforceable.
+A creditor facing an exemption dispute must manage both tracks at once: litigating the exemption and ensuring a motion for final judgment is filed within six months (or twelve months if properly extended).
+Missing the deadline means the entire garnishment is lost, and the creditor must start over with a new writ.

 Continuing Writs for Wage Garnishment

-The six-month time limit applies to writs of garnishment served on banks and other holders of property.
-It does not apply to continuing writs of garnishment against wages under § 77.0305.
+The six-month expiration applies to writs served on banks and other property holders.
+It does not apply to continuing writs of wage garnishment under § 77.0305.

-A continuing writ of wage garnishment operates differently from a bank account garnishment.
-When a court issues a continuing writ to the debtor’s employer, the employer must periodically withhold a portion of the debtor’s wages and remit those amounts to the creditor.
-The continuing writ remains in effect until the judgment is satisfied in full, the debtor leaves the employer, or the court orders otherwise.
-There is no six-month or twelve-month expiration.
+A continuing writ directs the debtor’s employer to withhold a portion of each paycheck and send it to the creditor.
+The writ remains in effect until the judgment is satisfied, the debtor leaves the employer, or a court orders otherwise.
+There is no six-month or twelve-month expiration for wage garnishment.

 Deadlines for the Debtor

-The debtor must also file a Claim of Exemption promptly if they believe the garnished funds are protected.
-The statutory notice provided with the writ instructs the debtor to file the Claim of Exemption immediately.
-While the statute does not specify an exact number of days for filing the Claim of Exemption, courts expect the filing to occur within a reasonable period.
-A debtor who waits weeks or months to assert an exemption risks having the claim deemed untimely.
+The debtor must also file a Claim of Exemption promptly if the frozen funds are protected.
+The statutory notice instructs the debtor to file immediately.
+Courts expect the filing within a reasonable time, and a debtor who waits weeks or months risks having the claim treated as untimely.
+A debtor who receives a garnishment notice should respond within the first week, not the last day.

 The Creditor’s Five-Day Service Obligation

-Failure to comply with the five-day service requirement is a procedural defect that can result in dissolution of the writ.
-Courts have dissolved garnishments where the creditor failed to serve the required papers in the manner and within the time prescribed by the statute.
+Failure to comply with this five-day service requirement is a procedural defect that can result in dissolution of the writ.
+Courts have dissolved garnishments where the creditor failed to serve the required papers within the time the statute prescribes.

-The expiration of a writ of garnishment does not prevent the creditor from issuing a new writ.
-A bank account garnishment is a snapshot of the account at a specific moment in time.
-If the first writ expires or is dissolved, the creditor can file a new motion and obtain a fresh writ, provided the underlying judgment remains valid and enforceable.
+The expiration of one writ does not prevent the creditor from filing a new one.
+A bank garnishment freezes whatever is in the account at one moment in time, and each writ is a separate proceeding.
+If the first writ dissolves or expires, the creditor can obtain a fresh writ as long as the underlying judgment remains enforceable.

-Florida judgments are enforceable for 20 years under § 55.10 and can be renewed.
-A creditor with a 20-year judgment can issue multiple garnishment writs over that period, each one freezing whatever funds happen to be in the debtor’s account at the time the bank receives the writ.
-The six-month limit on each individual writ does not limit the creditor’s ability to try again.
+Florida judgments last 20 years under § 55.10 and can be renewed.
+A creditor with a long-lived judgment can issue multiple garnishment writs over that period, each one freezing whatever funds are in the account when the bank receives the new writ.
+The six-month limit constrains each individual writ, not the creditor’s overall ability to pursue the same bank account repeatedly.